m-Py/anticlust/README.md

 systematically in such a way that each swap improves set similarity by the largest amount that is possible (cf. Späth, 1986).
-The exchange method is generally prefered because it usually results in more similar sets (it is also the default value for the `method` argument.
+The exchange method is generally prefered because it usually results in more similar sets (it is also the default value for the `method` argument).
 The following code illustrates how to vary between the heuristic methods:

 ``` r